TheMorshu/DPScalculator/README.md

-## DPS calculator for OSRS by Sijoittaja/TheMorshu/Ilmari Heiskanen
+## DPS (melee) calculator for OSRS by Sijoittaja/TheMorshu/Ilmari Heiskanen

 This project is under work and will be finished once I have enough time!
 Currently only the max hit calc is working.
+NOTE: Currently only for melee!

 **WHAT IS CURRENTLY WORKING:**
 -Max hit calc (potions, prayers, slayer (y/n), levels&bonuses, attack style)